 One of the distinctions of Aspen Christian Counseling is our emphasis on "team".
 When you work with one of our therapists, you receive the benefit of the combined expertise we bring to helping people find health and hope.

-Aspen Counseling Group has been known internationally as a leader in treating trauma, grief and loss with individuals, couples, and family systems for more than a decade.
-Michael teaches a broad range of professionals, offering trainings and therapeutic model development.
-Michael specializes in relational functionality, private practice development, corporate intervention support, therapeutic group curriculum, residential treatment transitions, crisis management, applied neuroscience integration and sobriety support.
+Aspen Counseling Group has been known internationally as an industry leader in treating trauma, grief and loss with individuals, couples, families, NGOs and acute care teams for more than a decade.
+With his more than 20 years in both the for-profit and non-profit business sectors Michael has created a unique integration with his degrees in Marriage and Family Therapy and Biblical Studies.
+Michael teaches a broad range of Christian professionals, offering trainings and therapeutic model development.
+Michael has specialized in relational functionality, private practice development, corporate intervention support, therapeutic group curriculum, residential treatment transitions, crisis management, applied neuroscience and sobriety support around the globe.
+Michael believes helping one is the road to helping many and supports Christian leaders around the world.

 Danelle Rottner, MA, LPC, Clinical Director